 This helpful brochure was created to assist families in understanding upcoming changes in their child's legal status and prepare accordingly through transition planning.
-Revised in 2015.
-Now available in English and Spanish!

-Laws don’t make things happen, people do.
 This booklet includes information about the various roles in transition.
 Descriptions of several specific roles as well as suggestions for how different members of transition teams may participate in the transition process are provided.

 The Tips for Transition contains 134 Transition Tips submitted from all over the country by practitioners.